 Batteries store electricity electrochemically and do not produce CO2 during charge and discharge of the battery.
 Moreover, batteries are highly versatile and their performance characteristics can be engineered.

-Lithium-ion-batteries are considered to be one key technology in order to achieve the energy transition targets and policies set by many governments worldwide.
+Lithium-ion-batteries are considered to be one key technology to achieve the energy transition targets and policies set by many governments worldwide.
 Recently, Scientists have received the Nobel-prize in chemistry for the discovery of the lithium-ion-battery.
-The Nobel prize is received for breakthrough discoveries that impact the society.
+The Nobel Prize is received for breakthrough discoveries that impact the society.

 Increasing applications and a growing market for lithium-ion-batteries

-Today’s lithium-ion-batteries are used to power electric vehicles (EV), hybrid- (HEV) and plugged-in electric vehicles (PHEV), buses and other vehicles.
-Moreover, lithium ion batteries are important for stationary storage applications (power-walls, mini-power-grids, power back-ups), consumer electronics and medical electronics.
+Today’s lithium-ion-batteries are used to power electric vehicles (EV), hybrid- (HEV) and plugged-in electric vehicles, buses and other vehicles.
+Moreover, lithium-ion batteries are important for stationary storage applications (power-walls, mini-power-grids, power back-ups), consumer electronics and medical electronics.